-- Name of supplier - Full product name (as given in supplier's literature) - Embedment depth as determined from supplier's literature unless a different torque is recommended by the manufacturer.
+- Name of supplier - Full product name (as given in supplier's literature) - Embedment depth as determined from supplier's literature

+Anchorages for fastening rail posts shall have an ultimate pull out strength, as specified in the Plan, and shall be installed in sound concrete to a depth equal to at least six times the rod or bolt diameter.
+Bolt heads and/or nuts shall be in contact with the adjacent surface and shall be torqued to approximately 108 Nm (80 foot pounds) unless a different torque is recommended by the manufacturer.
 Adhesive anchorages shall consist of a continuously threaded rod secured by an adhesive or mortar.

-Anchorages for fastening rail posts shall have an ultimate pull out strength, as specified in the Plan, and shall be installed in sound concrete to a minimum embedment depth of 5 inches as shown in the plan.
-Bolt heads and/or nuts shall be in contact with the adjacent surface and shall be torqued to